Nicola Bulley: Timeline of events since her disappearance

 – January 30

-Superintendent Sally Riley from Lancashire Constabulary said police were “keeping a really open mind about what could have happened”, and that they were not treating Ms Bulley’s disappearance as suspicious.
+Superintendent Sally Riley from Lancashire Constabulary said police were “keeping a really open mind about what could have happened”, but they were not treating Ms Bulley’s disappearance as suspicious.

 – January 31